hibtc/cpymad/doc/installation/index.rst

           python setup.py install --madxdir=<path-to-your>\madx-redist

       It is highly unlikely that your build succeeds at this point.
 See :ref:`potential-problems` for further information.

-    * Copy the ``.dll`` library files to either your system or better your applications runtime path.